johnnybionic/json-server-presentation/README.md

 # json-server-presentation

-To run in IntelliJ
+### To run in IntelliJ
-Install NodeJS plug-in
+- Install NodeJS plug-in
-Set version if javascript to 6
+- Set version of javascript to 6